tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

         5. Ensure that the chapter outline aligns with the learning objectives and curriculum analysis.
         6. Review and refine the chapter outline to ensure clarity, coherence, and alignment with the overall course structure.

-        ### Expected Outcome:
+        ### Expected Outcome: A clear, well-structured, and comprehensive chapter outline that serves as a roadmap for developing the chapter content and ensures alignment with the curriculum analysis and learning objectives.
-        - A clear, well-structured, and comprehensive chapter outline that serves as a roadmap for developing the chapter content and ensures alignment with the curriculum analysis and learning objectives.
+        ### Feedback Loop: After initial outline creation, engage in a feedback loop with the teacher, iteratively refining the outline until it fully aligns with curriculum expectations.

       ## Writing Style Guidelines
         ### Objective: Ensure that the course content is written in a factual, direct, and easily comprehensible manner.